hellums/lacey-bacon/README.md

 [<img alt="romcomWeb video walkthrough" width="600px" src="images/romcomWeb.jpg" />](https://screencast-o-matic.com/watch/c3e6FLVFY4v)

 ## To Launch the Flask Web Server and RomCom Web Client:
-  - >python3 romcomWeb.py
+  - >python romcomWeb.py
   - >in a web browser tab, go to http://localhost:5000/

 ## FLASK API SCREENSHOT
 <p><img alt="API screenshot" width="600px" src="https://user-images.githubusercontent.com/83464025/157280816-da3468ad-3ffe-482f-8161-ed3696d6c61c.png" ></p>

 ## To Launch the Flask API Server and RomCom API Client:
-- >python3 romcomAPI.py
+- >python romcomAPI.py
   - >in a web browser tab, http://localhost:8080/actors will return top 10 actors in JSON simple list format
   - >http://localhost:8080/movies will return the top 10 movies in JSON simple list format
   - >http://localhost:8080/rating/?tt=tt13831504 will return the rating of "It Was Always You" (IMDB title code tt13831504) as JSON list

 ## Database Refresh
-To perform a full download of all IMDB data, and initialize or rebuild data structures (NOTE: requires 6 GB space, 2-3 minute compile time):
+To perform a full download of the current IMDB source files, and initialize or rebuild data structures (NOTE: requires 6 GB space, 3-5 minute compile time):
-  - >python3 romcomPrep.py
+  - >python romcomPrep.py

+## Clean Up
+- To get everything back to normal and remove files, type deactivate, then remove the lacey-bacon directory.
+Your system will be back to normal, as before the test.